costinm/ssh-mesh/README.md

 - provide a rich API with support for global requests, extensions, etc - nice but not required.

+- SSH3 - it doesn't use the original SSH protocol, not compatible with ssh clients/servers.
+The idea of using both SSH keys and X509, JWTs - and HTTP/2 and HTTP/3 is

 # SSH certificates - manually